medialab/sandcrawler/SPECS.md

   // Injecting scraping script from a file .injectScript('./scrapers/my-file.js')

-  // We want to subscribe to the page javascript log .on('page:log', function(url, msg) {
+  // We want to subscribe to the page's javascript log .on('page:log', function(url, msg) {
     console.log('page ' + url + ' logged:', msg);
   })